 Inheritances in Divorce

-Everything you own will be classified upon a divorce in New Jersey as marital property or separate property.
+Everything you own will be classified upon a divorce in new Jersey as either marital property or separate property.
 Both spouses own the marital property, while the separate property remains the sole property of one of the spouses.
 The court will try to equitably divide and distribute your marital property.
-This is property or liabilities that were acquired during the marriage.
+This is property (or liabilities) that were acquired during the marriage.
 For example, income earned during the marriage is marital property.
-Inheritances in divorce, by contrast, are usually considered separate property, as are assets that were received as a gift to one spouse by someone outside the marriage during the marriage.
-At Goldstein Law Group, our Monmouth County high-asset divorce lawyers can counsel our clients on how their inheritances may be characterized during the equitable division of property.Dividing Inheritances During the Dissolution of a Marriage
+Inheritances received are, by contrast, usually considered separate property, as are assets that were received as a gift to one spouse by someone outside of the marriage.
+At Goldstein Law Group, our Middlesex and Monmouth County high asset divorce lawyers can counsel clients on issues involving inheritances in divorce.Dividing Inheritances during the Dissolution of a Marriage

 Under N.J.S.A.
 2A:34-23, all inheritances, gifts, and intestate distributions received by one spouse from a third party are not subject to equitable distribution.
 Generally, an inheritance is bequeathed only to one of the two people in the marriage.
 If you inherit $1 million from your father upon your father’s death after you are married, the $1 million is your separate property.
-Assuming the inheritance is never commingled, it will not be equitably divided or distributed upon divorce.
-However, it is common for an inheritance to start out as separate property but transmute into marital property during the marriage.
+Assuming that the inheritance is never comingled, it will not be equitably divided or distributed upon divorce.
+However, it is common for an inheritance to start out as separate property, but transmute into marital property during the marriage.

 How does this happen?
 One common way an inheritance transmutes into marital property is the comingling of assets in a joint checking account that the spouses share.
 If money comes in and out of that account regularly, it can become impossible to determine which part of the account is separate property and which is marital property.